 Key Takeaway: No one has the experience or expertise you have.
 It may be scary to put yourself out there, but imagine how many people you can help have great experiences because of the insight you have to offer via your blog.

-How to Create Your Travel Blog
+How to Set Up a Travel Blog Website

 Now that no obstacles stand in your way, let’s talk about how to get started with your travel blog.
 Here is a quick overview of how to use HostGator to get your website up and running.

 Step 1: Pick a hosting plan for your travel website.

 HostGator’s drag-and-drop website builder has three plans.
 The starter plan includes a free domain, 200+ templates, cloud hosting, and website analytics.
 It’s the perfect pick for someone looking to start a travel blog.

 If you are nervous about building your own travel website and want priority support, you’ll need the premium plan.
 Once you’ve picked a plan, click “buy now” and you can set up your account.

 Every GatorBuilder package includes a free domain.
 To pick your domain, all you have to do is type something in the “get domain” box.
 If your top choice isn’t available, select another.

 Check out this article on how to choose a domain name for your business if you need help picking out the perfect name for your travel blog.